 How Do You Prepare HVAC Equipment for a Storm

-When a storm is approaching, make sure your HVAC equipment is ready with these tips from Rolf Griffin Service Experts Heating & Air Conditioning.
+When a storm is approaching, make sure your heating and cooling equipment is ready with these recommendations from Rolf Griffin Service Experts .

 - Protect Your System from the Surge

-Invest in a high-quality surge protector where any heavy appliances, such as a furnace, are plugged into a standard wall outlet, to automatically turn off your HVAC appliances if there’s a increase in the line voltage.
-Also, don’t touch any electrical components, and ask for a professional’s help if you are not familiar with using surge protectors.
+Invest in a high-quality surge protector where any heavy appliances, like a furnace, are plugged into a standard wall outlet, to automatically shut off your HVAC appliances if there’s a increase in the line voltage.
+Also, don’t touch any electrical components, and ask for a professional’s help if you do not regularly use surge protectors.

 - Make Sure Everything is Anchored

-Confirm your outside cooling equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away in a storm.
+Confirm your outdoor equipment is installed on a concrete pad and securely fastened to avoid the equipment from being launched in the air or washing away during a storm.
 If your community is prone to hurricanes, use hurricane straps to project your equipment from high winds.